How to Rebuild Your Confidence After a Setback

 Step 5: Take One Small Step Forward

 Confidence doesn’t return all at once.
 You rebuild it one step at a time.
+Start with small, manageable actions:

-• Apply for one new opportunity
+• Apply for one new opportunity.

-• Reach out to one supportive person
+• Reach out to one supportive person.

-• Try one thing you’ve been avoiding
+• Try one thing you’ve been avoiding.

-• Revisit one goal and take the first action
+• Revisit one goal and take the first action.

 Step 6: Surround Yourself With Encouragement

 Confidence thrives in the right environment.
 Avoid people who minimize your pain or compare your journey to theirs.
+Instead, surround yourself with:

 • Friends who uplift you